Dollar bills and coins for tip or gratuity

 After all of that, I was allowed to keep the toll receipt of 35 cents on my expense report anyway; and I was eventually reimbursed for it.

-Needless to say, I left the company not long after that incident.
+Needless to say, I voluntarily resigned from the company not long after that incident.

-Now it is your turn: what are some of the most ridiculous, peculiar or strangest stories pertaining to expense reports which you would like to share with fellow readers of The Gate?
+Now it is your turn: what are some of the most ridiculous, peculiar or strangest stories pertaining to expense reports which you would like to share with fellow readers of The Gate With Brian Cohen?
 Do you despise working on expense reports in general; or do you not mind completing them?

 1. I do not mind doing expense reports.
 I do a lot of travel and filling these out weekly is a part of the job.
 Plus, since I earn many points/miles from this ravel, filling out the reports is important if I want to cover the bills incurred.